Why We Need Lockdown Devices for Classroom Doors

 Characteristics of a good classroom door lockdown device

-In any high-tension event, a classroom door lockdown device should be straightforward and easy to install.
+In any high-tension event, a classroom door security device should be straightforward and easy to install.
 Adrenaline and panic could make anyone lose focus.
-So, simple door locking options in schools should be used.
+So, simple door locking options should be used in a classroom.

 Aside from simplicity, good active shooter door locking devices need to be accessible.
 It shouldn’t be too bulky or heavy to be within a short distance from the door.
 The idea is that anyone can quickly grab the device and secure the classroom door.